 When Does My Child Need Braces?

 The American Association of Orthodontists recommends that children be evaluated by an orthodontist by age 7.
-But, pediatric dentists are trained to identify potential or developing issues earlier than that.
+But, a pediatric dentist is trained to identify potential or developing issues earlier than that.
 Some issues are most effectively dealt with when intercepted early.
 Early orthodontic treatment can begin in the age range of 2 – 6 and is usually focused on shaping the proper growth and development of the child’s jaw and arches, to “set the table” for optimum eruption of the permanent teeth.
 It’s easier and more effective to nudge these structures to develop properly than it is to fix them later.

 It’s at around age 7, when some permanent teeth have erupted, that orthodontic treatment begins to take on more of a corrective design.
 The tissues of the jaw and gums are still developing and are relatively soft and pliable.
 It’s essentially a good time to move things around and guide the next stages of growth and development.